Easy RISC-V

 You may have noticed some glaring omissions.
 What we’ve learned doesn’t even cover grade school math: multiplication and division are missing.

 RISC-V is designed with extensions in mind.
 Remember that as said in the introduction, RV32I is the barest bones of the barest bones we’ve got.
 Forcing everyone to make their processors with multiplication and division even for tasks that don’t need them would waste silicon area and money on every chip.
-Instead those making RISC-V processors have great freedom to choose, and indeed some would say, they have too much freedom.
+Instead those making RISC-V processors have great freedom to choose, and indeed some would say they have too much freedom.

 For us… Honestly, I’m just glad we’ve been dealt a hand that we can tackle completely in full.
 There’s no way I’m finishing writing this tutorial if RV32I wasn’t so bare boned.